guptam/kylo-docs-test/KyloDeveloperGuide.rst

 -  Virtual Box or other virtual machine manager

 The assumption is that you are installing on a Mac or Linux box.
-You can do most activities below on a Windows box, except to perform a maven build with the RPM install.
-At some point, we could add a maven profile to allow you to build but skip the final RPM step.
+You can do most activities below on a Windows box, except to perform a Maven build with the RPM install.
+At some point, we could add a Maven profile to allow you to build but skip the final RPM step.

 Install Maven 3